 Almost all list boxes in application support searching in their items.

 'Start with...' bar for fast start

-Start page contains a special box 'Start with...' from which you can easily create new project with a chosen initial diagram or open an existing project you edited recently.
+Start page contains a special box 'Start with...' from which you can easily create a new project with a chosen initial diagram or open an existing project you edited recently.

 Software Ideas Modeler allows you to use design patterns - you can insert generic pre-defined blocks of elements to your diagram.
-You can also create your own design patterns, which can be reused in other diagrams later.
+You can also create your design patterns, which can be reused in other diagrams later.

 Field pattern defines a group of fields - attributes and operations, which can be added to selected elements.